Some polyps are caused by hereditary conditions.

 Some polyps become cancerous (see Colorectal Cancer).

-A colonoscopy is performed to make the diagnosis.
+A colonoscopy is done to make the diagnosis.

 Removal during colonoscopy is the best form of treatment.